 Here are a few of our favourites …

-Every architect and designer should know what it feels like to be the client.
+We tried to apply our passion and expertise to designing and building our own home.
+Every architect and designer should know what it feels like to be a client.
 All the stress and excitement involved in a project that you are sinking your life’s savings into!
-We experienced everything first hand.
-We kept to our tight budget and timescale (even when the bats had very different ideas about delaying the build) and learned some valuable lessons along the way.
+We experienced everything first-hand.
+We kept to our tight budget and timescale.
+Even when the bats had very different ideas about delaying the build and learned some valuable lessons along the way.
 Today we can share those lessons learnt with our clients.

 You can read more about the project here.

-https://www.o2idesign.com/projects/somerset-film/O2i Design Ltd represent the South West in the National LABC Building Excellence Awards 2017.
-The National finals of LABC – Local Authority Building Control awards took place in London on Friday 11th November 2017.
+O2i Design Ltd represent the South West in the National LABC Building Excellence Awards 2017.
+The National finals of LABC – Local Authority Building Control awards occur in London on Friday, 11th November 2017.

-The awards recognise fantastically made buildings from a technical and construction point of view.
-The Awards look at the technical challenges that the construction and design teams face and the awards celebrate effective collaborative working to overcome the issues.
+These awards recognise exceptional buildings from a technical and construction point of view.
+The Awards look at the technical challenges that the construction and design teams face, and the awards celebrate collaborative work to overcome these issues.

-The commercial refurbishment of offices for the Bath & West Showground, near Shepton Mallet, is highlighted in the press today.
-The Bath & West Society has revealed their plans to develop a new rural enterprise centre and you can read all about it here.
+The commercial refurbishment of Bath & West Rural Enterprise Centre is highlighted in the press today.
+The Bath & West Society revealed its plans to develop a new Rural Enterprise Centre and you can read all about it here.

-Available from early 2018, the Bath & West Rural Enterprise Centre will provide a conference and seminar area for up to 80 people, modern industrial test kitchen, a number of meeting rooms and business office space for agri food or rurally focused companies.
+Available from early 2018, the Bath & West Rural Enterprise Centre will provide a conference and seminar area for up to 80 people, a modern industrial test kitchen, several meeting rooms and business office space for agri-food or rurally focused companies.
 The Centre will be an important facility in encouraging the growth of agricultural businesses and food and drink companies.